dannofield/CarND-Behavioral-Cloning-P3/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by ...
+The ideal number of epochs was 5.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+# Conclusion

+Using keras for defining and implementing a neural network was definitely easier than just using Tensorflow.
+But I am glad that Udacity explained all the process of building a network like that from the ground up, using raw python and defininf the operations by ourselves.

+At the end, my model performed very good driving in the center of the road without lossing control.

+Using the NVIDIA model along with two laps and all three cameras was definitely a good combination to achive the result.